unifyai/orchestra/docs/home/make_your_first_request.rst

 .. important::
     TODO: Test this, it should work but not sure about it huehue

-Given that the OpenAI SDK wraps the OpenAI format, we can also use it to interact with the Model Hub by just changing the server URL.
+Given that the OpenAI SDK wraps the OpenAI format, we can also use it to interact with the Hub by just changing the server URL.

 .. code-block:: python